system76/docs/_articles/upgrade.md

 #### 2. Install updates

+When prompted, choose *Install Ubuntu.*

-During the initial setup, you may be asked to "Try Ubuntu" or to "Install Ubuntu".
-You'll need to choose the "Install Ubuntu" option to continue with the installation.
-Additionally, you will want to check the box labeled "Download updates while installing Ubuntu" to ensure that your new installation is fully up to date once the installation is complete.
+Next, check the box labeled **Download updates while installing Ubuntu** to bring your installation up to date.

 ![VirtualBox Listing in USC](/images/restore/updates.png)

 #### 3. Complete the upgrade

-Follow the on-screen instructions to complete the upgrade.
-To preserve your files and settings, be sure to choose *Upgrade Ubuntu.* This will ensure that your files are not erased.
+Follow the on-screen instructions to complete the upgrade. **To preserve your files and settings, be sure to choose Upgrade Ubuntu.** This will ensure that your files are not erased.
 You do have the option to erase your operating system and start over by choosing 'Erase disk and install Ubuntu.'
 More information on this is available in our [restore guide.](http://support.system76.com/articles/restore/)

 ---